MitchellGerdisch/tesla-lightshow/README.md

 # Workflow

 - Open xlights
+  - File > Preferences > Sequences > FSEQ Version, select "V2 Uncompressed"
-- Open a new SHOW FOLDER - select the "tesla_xlights_show_modified" folder
+- Open a new SHOW FOLDER - select the "tesla_xlights_show_modified" folder.
+  This version of the "Model S" model includes submodels for things like "lights only" or "front lights only" so that you can easily apply effects to subsets of nodes (i.e.lights, doors, windows).
+- Prep the show panels
+  - Make sure the "3D" box is checked in the "Layouts" view.
-- Create a new sequence
+- Create a new sequence or copy and modify an existing sequence.
+  - Select the Sequencer tab.
+For the best editing experience, only the timeline, House Preview, and Color windows are needed.

+# Creating a Sequence - Tips and Tricks

+- The "Single Strand" effect is a friend here.
+It provides easy ways to create cascades and flows along the lights.
+- View -> Windows -> Effect Settings is your friend here since it allows you to change the settings for an effect.

 # Prep for use in the car